ibraheemdev/nushell_website/docs/book/nushell_map.md

----
-layout: content
-title: Nu map from other shells and domain specific languages
+# Nu map from other shells and domain specific languages
-prev: Coming from bash
-next: Imperative map
-link_prev: /en/coming_from_bash.html
-link_next: /en/nushell_map_imperative.html
----

 The idea behind this table is to help you understand how Nu built-ins and plug-ins relate to other known shells and domain specific languages.
 We've tried to produce a map of all the Nu commands and what their equivalents are in other languages.
 Contributions are welcome.